whatsupfudd/daniell/README.md

 #### Folder hierarchy traversal for acquiring config, markup, templates and theme files ([dir-traverse](https://hackage.haskell.org/package/dir-traverse), [pathwalk](https://hackage.haskell.org/package/pathwalk))

-The `src/SiteDefinition` functions look into the folder hierarchy and create a model of its meaning using the `SiteDefinition` type.
+The `src/ProjectDefinition` functions look into the folder hierarchy and create a model of its meaning using the `ProjectDefinition` type.
 It provides information about the following items discovered parsing files in the source folders:

 - Hierarchy
     - MarkupPage: represents a markup file, which will provide content into the templates.